TARGENE/TMLE.jl/docs/src/contributing.md

 The package is centered around the following statistical concepts which are embodied by [Julia structs](https://docs.julialang.org/en/v1/manual/types/):

 - Estimand: A quantity of interest, one-dimensional like the Average Treatment Effect (`ATE`) or infinite dimensional like a conditional distribution (`ConditionalDistribution`).
-- Estimator: A method that uses data to obtain an estimate of the estimand. `Tmle` and `Ose` are valid estimators for the `ATE` and the `MLConditionalDistributionEstimator` is a valid estimator for a `ConditionalDistribution`.
+- Estimator: A method that uses data to obtain an estimate of the estimand. `Tmle` and `Ose` are valid estimators for the `ATE` and the `MLEstimator` is a valid estimator for a `ConditionalDistribution`.
 - Estimate: Calling an estimator on an estimand with a dataset yields an estimate.
 For example a `TMLEstimate` is obtained by using a `Tmle` for the `ATE`.
-A `MLConditionalDistribution` is obtained from `MLConditionalDistributionEstimator` for a `ConditionalDistribution`.
+A `MLConditionalDistribution` is obtained from `MLEstimator` for a `ConditionalDistribution`.

 The general pattern is thus: